 - Mahapola Scheme

 - Bursary Scheme

 - Vice Chancellor welfare fund

-- Rector's fund

 - Late Mrs. Puvaneswary Loganathan Memorial fund

 5.2 Awards and Prizes

 The Faculty of Applied Science students are eligible to apply for the following awards.
 However, the students must satisfy the minimum requirements to apply for these awards.